 In 2016, Boko Haram was driven from much of its stronghold in the northeast, the poorest part of the country.
-It was victory for President Muhammadu Buhari, a retired general who was elected in 2015 in the country’s first democratic transfer of power since the end of colonial rule.
+It was a victory for President Muhammadu Buhari, a retired general who was elected in 2015 in the country’s first democratic transfer of power since the end of colonial rule.
 There are still periodic attacks — including suicide bombings by children — and a deepening humanitarian crisis.
 With the fighting spilling over into neighboring Niger, Chad and Cameroon, more than 2 million people have fled their homes and 5 million may need food aid, according to the United Nations.
-On Feb.
-13, Buhari spoke with U.S. President Donald Trump about the need for more equipment to fight terrorism.
-Abubakar Shekau, Boko Haram's leader, has continued to publish threatening videos, including one in December disputing the government's claim that the group had been defeated.
-The schoolgirls were abducted from a dormitory in the predominantly Christian town of Chibok in 2014, and after almost two years more than 200 remained missing.
+In February, Buhari spoke with U.S. President Donald Trump about the need for more equipment to fight terrorism.
+Abubakar Shekau, Boko Haram's leader, has continued to publish threatening videos, including one in May disputing reports he may have been killed in an airstrike.
+The schoolgirls were abducted from a dormitory in the predominantly Christian town of Chibok in 2014.
+A group of 82 were returned in a prisoner swap on May 7; another 21 were released in October.
 Their plight unleashed a viral social media campaign using the Twitter hashtag #bringbackourgirls.